zeloffDev/test-front-end-2/README.md

 ## Building

-To build Stoked finance for deployment you can run
+To build for deployment you can run

 ```bash
 pnpm build